-If money is sent to school for any purpose, please place money and/or permission slip in an envelope,; making sure the envelope is completed with your child's name, room number and what the payment is for (i.e. excursion, voluntary contributions etc).
+If money is sent to school for any purpose, please place money and/or permission slip in an envelope, making sure the envelope is completed with your child's name, room number and what the payment is for (i.e. excursion, voluntary contributions etc).
 The envelopes are then to be placed in the red money box located in the front office.

-Alternately, payments can be made via Internet banking (EFT), making sure you quote the students name and room number in the description panel.
+Alternately, payments over \$15 can be made via Internet banking (EFT) .
+Please quote the student's name and room number in the description panel.
 The school's bank details are: